 For 15 years, Lisa has created long-term relationships on behalf of nationally-recognized franchised brands.
 Lisa began her franchising career fifteen years ago as National Franchise Director at Children’s Orchard and then as Market Development Manager at Matco Tools.
 In 2006, she was promoted to the Southeastern Region Franchise Development Director, and in 2008, was responsible for the largest unit increase in the region’s history.
 During her time in that role, she developed, coordinated, and managed her team of Market Development and District Managers to handle the entire development process – from recruitment to opening.

-Before joining the Franworth team in late 2016 as the Franchise Development Director for the Spavia Day Spa brand, she served as the Franchise Development Director at Molly Maid.
+Before joining the Franworth team in late 2016 as a Franchise Development Director, she served as the Franchise Development Director at Molly Maid.
 Prior to that, she was the Business Operations Manager for the U.S. and Canadian operations at Invisible Fence, overseeing the $30M distributor based program.
 She created the recruiting, training and onboarding programs, managed a team and focused on increasing unit and overall revenue.

 Miracle Ear recruited Lisa Almehsen in 2010 as their Eastern Region Franchise Sales and Operations Manager, where she established a conversion program for the first time in the company’s 60-year history.
 She was instrumental in the administration of Salesforce, Territory Realignment and eliminating the inventory of company owned stores.
 In addition, she worked with under-performing franchise owners to turn-around their business or help them sell their units.

 Kristen is the Franchise Administration Manager at Franworth.
 She began her franchising career 20 years ago at Domino’s Pizza Corporate Operations, where she provided support to several departments, including Training, Human Resources, and Legal Administration.